SamakshSingh99/GeneScoPy/README.md

 Genome assembly sequence and GFF/GTF file analyzer

 ## Overview

+🧪 **NEW**: Now includes export capabilities for scaffold sequences, annotated features, and sequence regions — ideal for downstream analysis!

 GeneScoPy is a python based standalone graphical user interface (GUI) tool for working with genome assembly sequence files (FASTA) and genome annotation files (GTF/GFF).
 It provides a platform for:

 - Inspecting and managing genome assembly files.